369geofreeman/golang_tutorials/cheatsheet.md

     }
 }
 ```
-Due to Go being a pass by value language, modifying a normal array parameter won’t create permanent change.
+Due to Go being a pass-by-value language, modifying a normal array parameter won’t create permanent change.
 Sometimes this can be useful in performing local calculations.
 ```
 // Changes to the array will only be local to the function func changeFirst(array [4]int, value int) {